PBSC Board of Directors, Club Officers, and Bylaws

 Section 1.
 Principal Office.
 The principal office for the transaction of the business of the corporation shall be located in the State of Maine at the location selected from time to time by the Board of Directors.

 Section 2.
 Other Offices.
 The Board of Directors may at any time establish branch or subordinate offices at any place or places, within or without the State of Maine.

 Section 1.
 Purpose and Mission.
 This Corporation has been established exclusively for all such charitable, religious, educational and scientific purposes as are permitted to organizations exempt from federal income tax under Section 501 (c)(3) of the Internal Revenue Code of 1986, or corresponding section of any future federal tax code.
 Notwithstanding any other provision of the Articles of Incorporation or the Bylaws, this corporation shall not, except to an insubstantial degree, engage in any activities or exercise any powers that are not in furtherance of the purposes of this corporation.
 The corporation shall have all the powers necessary to carry out the purposes as are permitted non-profit corporations under Title 13-B of the Maine Revised Statutes Annotated.

-The mission of the corporation is to challenge players to enhance their soccer skills, leadership qualities, and team awareness in a positive environment.
+The mission of the corporation is to challenge players to enhance their soccer skills, leadership qualities, and team awareness in a positive, safe and inclusive environment.
 Sportsmanship will be promoted at all times through respect for opponents, officials, teammates and supporters.
 Quality coaching, with encouragement from parents and community members, will be used to nurture players in developing their skills on and off the field.

 To fulfill this mission, the specific purposes of the corporation shall be: